 The shift from hiring a corporate secretary to outsourcing one from corporate secretarial services firms has gained great momentum over the years.
 This can be attributed to five reasons:

-According to Payscale.com, the average salary of a corporate secretary in Singapore is S$49,395 per year.
+According to Payscale.com, the average salary of a company secretarial is S$49,395 per year.
 Corporate secretarial services firms would charge from S$750 to S$1,200 per year on average for the same role.

 Because corporate secretarial services firms are solely focused on their corporate secretarial role and nothing else, they develop a certain level of expertise that enables them to get things done accurately and quickly.
 For businesses, this means having the ability to get on with their core deliverable fast, such as launching their product or services to the market.